migtools/mig-controller/docs/scenarios/local-images/README.md

 $ oc describe migmigration -n mig migmigration-sample
 Name:         migmigration-sample
 Namespace:    mig
-API Version:  migration.openshift.io/v1alpha1
-Kind:         MigMigration
-Spec:
-  Mig Plan Ref:
-    Name:       migplan-sample
-    Namespace:  mig
-  Stage:        false
+[... snipped ...]
 Status:
   Completion Timestamp:    2019-05-22T21:46:09Z
-  Conditions:
-    Category:              Required
-    Last Transition Time:  2019-05-24T14:50:06Z
-    Message:               The migration is ready.
-    Status:                True
-    Type:                  Ready
   Migration Completed:     true
   Start Timestamp:         2019-05-22T21:43:27Z
   Task Phase:              Completed
-Events:                    <none>
+  [... snipped ...]
 ```

 Notice how the MigMigration shown above has 'Task Phase': Completed.
-This means that the Migration is complete, and we should be able to verify our apps existence on the destination cluster.
+This means that the Migration is complete.

+We should be able to verify our apps existence on the destination cluster.
 You can continuously describe the MigMigration to see phase info, or tail the mig-controller logs with `oc logs -f <pod-name>`.

 ---

-### 4. Verify that the MigMigration completed successfully
+### 4. Verify that the Migration completed successfully

 Before moving onto this step, make sure that `oc describe` on the MigMigration resource indicates that the migration is complete.